We have been learning about the Autumn season over the last few weeks. It has been so much fun to find out more about this colourful season.

 PERCY THE PARK KEEPER

 In key group time we read Percy the Parkkeeper – After the Storm.
-In the story there is storm is raging outside and Percy the park keeper is having a sleepless night.
+In the story there is a storm raging outside and Percy the park keeper is having a sleepless night.
 When he gets up the following morning, Percy finds that the old oak tree has been blown down.
-The children loved the story and listed well.
+The children loved the story and listened really well.
 They were able to recall several events from the story and loved the tree house at the end.